 To obtain an NFIP flood insurance policy, your community must participate in the program.
 Most communities participate, but not every municipality across the country does.
 You can check whether your community participates in the NFIP Community Status Book (click on your state, and then search through the alphabetical listing of communities to see if yours is on the list).

 While flood insurance is offered through the NFIP, policies are sold and administered by private insurance companies.
 Most policies don't take effect until 30 days after signing, so it's a good idea to consider purchasing coverage before storm season is upon you.
-Find an agent near you to talk about your flood insurance needs.
+Talk to your insurance provider about your flood insurance needs.